How To Check And Add Brake Fluid On Your Volkswagen

 - Go to the front of the vehicle, release the hood latch, and lift the hood.

-- Secure the hood with the hood rod or ensure it stays up.
+- Secure the hood with the hood prop rod, or ensure it remains upright.

-- Locate the brake fluid reservoir in the engine bay on the driver’s side—a white reservoir with a black cap in the picture above.
+- Locate the brake fluid reservoir in the engine bay on the driver’s side—it is a white reservoir with either a black or yellow cap.

-- Clean the cap with a clean cloth and look at the top to determine the brake fluid type required for your Volkswagen.
+- Clean the cap with a lint-free cloth, then inspect the top to determine the required brake fluid type for your Volkswagen.

 - Remove the cap and add brake fluid.
 Do not fill above the MAX line.